Cubs vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- In three games as the underdog over the last 10 matchups, the Cubs have posted a mark of 2-1.
+- The Cubs have played as the underdog in four of their past 10 games and have gone 2-2 in those contests.

-- When it comes to the total, the Cubs and their opponents are 4-6-0 in their previous 10 games.
+- In their last 10 games with an over/under, the Cubs and their opponents have combined to eclipse the total five times.

-- Oddsmakers have yet to post a spread in any of the Cubs' past 10 games.
-The average over/under set by sportsbooks in Chicago's past three games has been 7.7, a stretch in which the Cubs and their opponents have hit the over every time.
+- Oddsmakers have not posted a spread in any of the Cubs' past 10 contests.
+The average over/under established by sportsbooks in Chicago's past four contests has been 7.6, a streak during which the Cubs and their opponents have hit the over every time.

 Cubs Betting Records & Stats

-- The Cubs have come away with eight wins in the 15 contests they have been listed as the underdogs in this season.
+- The Cubs have won in eight, or 50%, of the 16 contests they have been named as odds-on underdogs this year.

-- Chicago has played as an underdog of +145 or more twice this season and won both games.
+- Chicago has a record of 8-8 in games where sportsbooks have it as underdogs of at least -110 on the moneyline.

-- Oddsmakers have implied with the moneyline set for this matchup that the Cubs have a 40.8% chance of pulling out a win.
+- Bookmakers have implied with the moneyline set for this matchup that the Cubs have a 52.4% chance of pulling out a win.

-- Chicago's games have gone over the total in 17 of its 38 chances.
+- Chicago and its opponents have hit the over in 18 of its 39 games with a total this season.

 - The Cubs have yet play a game with a spread this season.